GrammaTech/gtirb/README.md

 assert(sym2.getAddress() == Addr(2608));
 ```

-Use a symbol's referent (either an InstructionRef or DataObject) to get
+Use a symbol's referent (either a Block or DataObject) to get
 more information about the object to which the symbol
 points.